Thomas Jennings

 OverviewAI-generated summary

-Dr. Thomas Jennings, Associate Professor of Dermatology at the University of Arkansas for Medical Sciences, directs dermatologic surgery at the Winthrop P. Rockefeller Cancer Institute.
+Dr. Thomas Jennings is an Associate Professor in the Department of Dermatology at the University of Arkansas for Medical Sciences, where he directs dermatologic surgery at the Winthrop P. Rockefeller Cancer Institute.
 His clinical practice focuses on Mohs micrographic surgery, reconstruction of complex surgical wounds, treatment of high-risk cutaneous cancers, and transplant dermatology.
-He completed a fellowship in procedural dermatology and Mohs micrographic surgery at the University of Alabama Birmingham Medical Center, performing over 1,000 cases during his fellowship.
+Dr. Jennings completed a fellowship in procedural dermatology and Mohs micrographic surgery at the University of Alabama Birmingham Medical Center.

 Research Overview